Integrated staffing and student-centered strategy are reshaping campus operations

 Creating Growth Opportunities for Students

-By designing clear pathways for advancement, from entry-level assistants to operations supervisors, students not only build confidence; they also build careers.
+By designing clear pathways for advancement, from entry-level assistants to operations supervisors, students build confidence as they begin building careers.

 Scaling What Works: Cross-Asset Staffing Success

-One of the most impactful changes Chris helped lead was the implementation of a cross-asset staffing model that blends roles between Recreation and Student Center operations and Conference & Event Services.
+One of the most impactful changes Chris helped lead was the implementation of a cross-asset staffing model that blends roles between Recreation, Student Center operations, and Conference & Event Services.
 This model highlights how bundling creates operational strength and flexibility.

 Bundling in Action: A Model for Integration